When you go see another performer do their thing, do you watch how they handle the performance, and the audience?

 8) Speak To (and Expand on) Their Interests

 The performer spoke of pioneering folk music figure Woody Guthrie – a musician of interest to lots of people in the room – but took it beyond the garden variety stories to relate Woody’s work to the entire ethos of folk music and the human condition.

 TAKEAWAY: Develop some great, authentic stories around something of interest to your audience – something to take them to the next place in their appreciation of that topic.

 There was humor, there was serious music, there was singing along, there was activism and community empowerment, there was affirmation, there were slow songs and fast songs played on a variety of instruments.

-Think about it – have you ever been wowed by the abilities of a virtuoso musician, only to become completely bored 15 minutes into the concert (and then feel guilty about it)?
+Think about it – have you ever been wowed by the abilities of a virtuoso musician or dancer, only to become completely bored ten minutes into the event?

 Too much of any one thing – however good – is just TOO much.

 TAKEAWAY: Variety is the spice of life.
 Look for ways to mix things up in your set.

 10) Have Fun!